 Phone: (02) 9331 3413

-Hello Auntie is the best bottomless brunch in Sydney for those who like to bring their four-legged friends along too- dogs are welcome!
-Not only can your pup join in on the fun, but you will also be treated to traditional Vietnamese brunch fare and bottomless glasses of fruity spritz, which come in passionfruit and grape, strawberry and lime, and lychee and ginger.
+Not only can your pup join in on the fun at Hello Auntie, but you’ll be treated to traditional Vietnamese brunch fare and bottomless glasses of fruity spritz, which come in passionfruit and grape, strawberry and lime, and lychee and ginger.

 Food: Beef tartare, scallop ceviche, rice paper roll kit, and more.